 Saturday we started the day off with breakfast at the Reading Terminal across from our hotel.
 It was almost like being in the food court of a shopping mall, but with only local companies.
 Very cool.
 We found a diner that was open and already well under way with many hungry patrons.
 We ate our eggs and pancakes as quickly as possible because we were on a mission to get to the show early.
 The waitress gave us to-go cups for our coffee, and we were off.
 We got to the pen show hotel (the Westin), and everyone was busy, like us, uncovering tables and getting set up again.
 Soon enough the pen-hungry people started coming through the entryway.
 As usual, we were busy, and before long it was time for lunch, which marked the halfway point to the day’s end.

 No pen show is complete without the great deals offered by Ken Jones of Yafa.
+The Philadelphia Pen Show 2017 was no different.
 Unlike most dealers, I’m always ready to get a close-out, or one-off prototypes, or odds and ends that are not in the normal lineup from a distributor.
 Kenny did not disappoint last weekend as I purchased quite a bounty of exceptional pens.
 The Monteverde Intima, Artista, and one of our favorite pens – Impressa.
 The Intima in pink is discontinued, which makes this a great buy since you won’t be able to get it anymore.
 The Artista Crystal Turquoise fountain pen (also an overstock) is the perfect starter fountain pen at an even better price.
 The translucent nature of this pen makes it very fun to see its inner mechanics.

 As always, our refill walls brought people over to our table.
 We brought most types of refills with us to the show to keep you writing!
-As people would come over to see what refills we had, they’d see all the fun, unique pens that went with it.
+As people came over to see what refills we had, they’d see all the fun, unique pens that went with it.

 Many people even remarked about how fun it was to see the Kaweco dog statues that looked kinda like “bookends”.